dhonysilva/blocks_analytics/README.md

 Run `mix setup` to install and setup dependencies.

 To start the Phoenix server, on the terminal, populate the `OGMIOS_URL` environment variable with the demeter Authenticated Endpoint URL.
 Note that we replace the protocol from `https` to websocket as `wss`.
-More information about demeter and its Authenticated Endipoint URL will be provide later.
+More information about demeter and its Authenticated Endpoint URL will be provide later.

 ```shell
 OGMIOS_URL="wss://dmtr_ogmios_your_Authenticated_Endipoint_URL.demeter.run" iex -S mix phx.server